nikr/Coding-Standards/README.md

 Example:
 ```
 /// <example>
-/// Add the following key to the “appSettings” section of your config:
+/// Add the following key to the "appSettings" section of your config:
 /// <code><![CDATA[
 /// <configuration>
 /// <appSettings>